Homework I

 • Description of the solution

 • A write up on the solution.
-Use the key points brought out in the template!
-The length of the written part must be at least 3 / 4 of a page, at maximum 2 pages.
-The description must be well structured, use tables, lists and other elements.
-It should not be a wall of text!
+Use the key points brought out in the template for guidance!
+The length of the written part must be between 1 – 2 A4 pages, not including figures.
+The description must be well structured

 • Summary

-• Write a few sentences about your approach to the task and progression during it.
+• A few sentences about your approach to the task and work processes.

-• Write a few sentences about the task itself and the complexity of it.
+• A few sentences about the task itself and the complexity of it

 • Additional comments, emotions, thoughts

-• References (can be omitted if not present)
+• References (can be omitted, if none exist)

 • Screen capture(s) of the working program